-ANSO 234 Latin America in Global Context This course will primarily examine contemporary Latin American history from an anthropological perspective.
-The first part of the course will explore the role of colonialism and imperialism in the making of Latin America.
+ANSO 234 Latin America in Global Context This course examines contemporary Latin American societies in historical and global context.
+The first part of the course will explore indigenous societies in pre-Columbian Latin America and the role of colonialism and imperialism in the making of modern Latin America.
 In the second part of the course, the role of U.S. foreign policy will be discussed, particularly the specific policies the U.S. deployed in Latin America to "contain" alternative economic models deemed dangerous to U.S. capitalism.
-We also will examine the underlying assumptions of Western-centered development models imposed in Latin America and their relation to neo-colonialism and globalization.
-The final part of the course will explore revolutionary movements as they respond to the encroaching forces of capitalism.Prerequisite: ANSO-103
+We also examine the underlying assumptions that inform Western-centered development models imposed on Latin American nations, and their relation to neo-colonialism and globalization.
+The final part of the course explores revolutionary movements as they respond to the encroaching forces of neo-liberal capitalism.Prerequisite: ANSO-103